People might forget the food, but they’ll always remember how your wedding made them feel.

 Must read: Stress-Free Wedding Planning: Your Marriage Arrangements Checklist

-Simple floral arrangements, traditional brass or clay décor, fairy lights, and the use of potted plants can be both cost-effective and stunning.
+A. Simple floral arrangements, traditional brass or clay décor, fairy lights, and the use of potted plants can be both cost-effective and stunning.
 Focus on fewer elements but make them meaningful and creative.

-Use traditional elements like marigold flowers, brass diyas, and torans with modern touches like neon signs, geometric designs, or minimalist lighting to create a fusion look that’s stylish and rooted in culture.
+A. Use traditional elements like marigold flowers, brass diyas, and torans with modern touches like neon signs, geometric designs, or minimalist lighting to create a fusion look that’s stylish and rooted in culture.

-Sustainable décor with greenery, neon lighting, minimalist floral arrangements, bold monochrome colour schemes, and cultural fusion ideas are trending for 2025 weddings in India.
+A. Sustainable décor with greenery, neon lighting, minimalist floral arrangements, bold monochrome colour schemes, and cultural fusion ideas are trending for 2025 weddings in India.

-Focus on statement backdrops, quirky photo corners, creative lighting, and unique details like personalised signage, floral installations, or even a custom monogram for the couple to create shareable moments.
+A. Focus on statement backdrops, quirky photo corners, creative lighting, and unique details like personalised signage, floral installations, or even a custom monogram for the couple to create shareable moments.

-DIY ideas include hand-painted wooden signs, personalised table settings with banana leaves or small clay pots, making your own floral garlands or torans, and using local, seasonal flowers for centrepieces and backdrops.
+A. DIY ideas include hand-painted wooden signs, personalised table settings with banana leaves or small clay pots, making your own floral garlands or torans, and using local, seasonal flowers for centrepieces and backdrops.